BonesBird/modrenCarvings/wp-content/themes/embla/readme.txt

 The Embla: Recent Posts With Featured Images widget shows your most recent posts with featured images.

 == Changelog ==

+= 1.5- December 16 2019 =
+Fixed a problem where the icons for the menu were not loaded.

 = 1.4- August 10 2019 =
 Fixed a problem with the custom recent comments widget.